 The rules for hunting and shooting wildlife are often controversial.
 But you can get a fine for illegal hunting in the UK.
 You can also receive a jail sentence if certain animals suffer while you hunt and shoot.
 Find out how to follow hunting rules and avoid imprisonment.

 Each local council emergency plan is set up to cover major incidents.
-Find out how councils prepare for emergencies such as flu pandemics, transport accidents, and flooding.
+Find out how councils prepare for emergencies, such as flu pandemics and transport accidents.

 Information on wildlife and biodiversity enforcement laws.
 Further advice covers government protection of the natural environment in England and the United Kingdom.